gray-panda/grayrepo/2017_flareon/flare11_covfefe/README.md

 Analyzing the trace was the most tedious part of this challenge.

 This "emulator" is basically performing all kinds of operations using subtraction and bit shifting only.
-Alot of complex string of instructions are actually just performing simple mathematical operations.
+Alot of complex chain of instructions are actually just performing simple mathematical operations.

 One example is how it performs XOR of 2 numbers (num1 and num2)
-- Loops 32 times (for a 32-bit number)
+- Loops 32 times (xoring 32-bit numbers)
   - Checks if num1 and num2 is negative (negative means MSB is 1)
     - If only one of them is negative, left shift a "1" bit into the result number (1 ^ 0)
     - Else left shift a "0" bit into the result number
   - Left shift num1 and num2 by 1 bit

+Another example is how it checks if a number is negative
+- Subtract the number from "0" and stores the result into [arg2]
+  - If the result in [arg2] is <= 0, the conditional jump (arg3) will be taken, thus the number is positive and vice versa

 I focused the analysis on the parts where our input is checked.